averageChad/Gateway58/README.md

 - 👋 Hi, I’m @Gateway58
 - 👀 I’m interested in der feschen CSU
-- 🌱 I’m currently learning how to be delirium delarium -voll wie ein Aquarium
+- 🌱 I’m currently learning how to be delirium delarium -be voll wie ein Aquarium
 - 💞️ I’m looking forward to work as a hacker for russia. cheers, comrades 🇷🇺
 - 📫 How to reach me: Bitte fragen Sie meinen Sklaventreiber für einen intensiveren Informationsaustausch
 <!---